 Eligibility and Conditions

-- Award recipients may be asked to contribute to efforts to spread/build Open Science practices in the Neuro community and offer advice to others when relevant to their expertise, and participate in community events.
-Awardees may be asked to present at Open Science or other related events.
+3. Recipients of this award may be asked to contribute to efforts to disseminate/develop Open Science practices in the Neuro community and to offer advice to others where relevant to their expertise, as well as to participate in community events.
+Awardees may be asked to present at Open Science in Action Symposium or other related events.

 Submission